 People with a restrictive lung disease have a much more difficult time filling their lungs with air.
 This is a result of the lungs being restricted from fully expanding.
 Most of the time, restrictive lung diseases occur when there is stiffness in the lungs themselves.
 Sometimes, this can occur when there is stiffness in the chest wall, weak muscles or damaged nerves that can restrict the expansion of the lungs.
 These are some of the conditions classified as restrictive lung disease:

 Almost all lung diseases are tested by using a pulmonary function test.
 Obstructive and restrictive lung diseases can cause shortness of breath, severe coughing and chest pain.
 Treatments are different for each condition and will require a special treatment plan provided by your doctor.
 If you have been diagnosed or suspect that you might have a lung disease, you should talk to your doctor about your condition immediately.
 Be sure to ask the right questions and do some research on your lung disease.

 Though the process of researching a potential lung disease can be stressful, remember you have options.
-The Lung Institute offers a variety of stem cell therapy options as a treatment for lung disease.
-If you or a loved one have lung disease and would like to know more, please contact us or call (800) 729-3065 to find out more information.
+The Lung Health Institute offers a variety of cellular therapy options as a treatment for lung disease.
+If you or a loved one have lung disease and would like to know more, please contact us or call 888-745-6697 to find out more information.